dotnet/AspNetCore.Docs/aspnetcore/includes/scaffold-identity/migrations.md

 ---

-You can confirm if the Identity schema has been applied with the following command:
+You can confirm the application of an Identity schema with the following command:

 # [Visual Studio](#tab/visual-studio)